nursimacelik/462project/readme.txt

 Output: Performance metric values (accuracy, precision, recall, macro average).

 All code for training resides in train.py.
 Models we tried are commented out, only the best one is uncommented.
-If you want to train a different model than the best one, make sure that the vectorizer (Count of Tf Idf) is set and model is uncommented.
+If you want to train a different model than the best one, make sure that the vectorizer (Count or Tf Idf) is set and model is uncommented.

 # TESTING